Jimmah661/FinalProject-JamSoft/README.md

 We could then look at incorporating popular modules into the application to make them available in the base version increasing the functionality of the application.

 ## Technologies incorporated
+#### Express
+I needed a server to run the application.
+I have experience in Express.
+Using Mongo, React and GraphQL I figured I should use some things I know

 #### MongoDB
 I decided to go with MongoDB as the database as I wanted it to be fast to load information even when ticket databases are getting larger in size.
 This was a trade off between a well known and understood technology (SQL) with something newer that might result in a performance boost.